influxdata/docs-v2/content/influxdb/cloud/organizations/buckets/bucket-schema/_index.md

 ### Update a schema

   Use the [`influx bucket-schema update` command](/influxdb/cloud/reference/cli/influx/bucket-schema/update) to add new columns to a measurement schema.
-You cannot modify or delete columns from your schema.
+You cannot modify or delete columns in bucket schemas.

 ### Errors